Backup & Import

 - Leap-month flag

 During longer imports, the app shows visible progress.
-After import, Cakeday refreshes search indexes, widgets, and related extension data so the new state becomes visible across entry points as quickly as possible.
+After import, Cakeday refreshes search indexes, widgets, and related extension data so the new state can appear across entry points.

 System Calendar Sync

 Cakeday can write birthdays into the system Calendar through EventKit.
-When Sync to System Calendar is enabled for a person, Cakeday creates a recurring annual all-day event and keeps that event updated when the person changes or is deleted.
+When Sync to System Calendar is enabled for a person, Cakeday creates an individual all-day Calendar event for each upcoming year, rather than a single recurring event, and keeps those events updated when the person changes or is deleted.
+Using a separate event per year keeps lunar birthdays accurate, since they do not land on the same solar date every year.